cncf/tag-security/assessments/projects/custodian/joint-review.md

 # Cloud Custodian Joint-review

 This joint-review relied heavily on the [self-assessment](https://docs.google.com/document/d/1s88ifDtFJzGX1O_ve6HM6_vbTkpsWDKWRDuxt9RHdcs) provided by the Cloud Custodian (c7n) project.
-The TAG volunteers collaborated with the project volunteers to review the self-assessment, and discussed the operational scenarios pertinent to a typical c7n user.
+The Security TAG volunteers collaborated with the project volunteers to review the self-assessment, and discussed the operational scenarios pertinent to a typical c7n user.

 The general opinion of the volunteer review team is that the c7n project clearly demonstrates a commitment to security, and a willingness to improve security for the